rust-lang/rfcs/text/0000-sized-hierarchy.md

 ## `Sized` bounds
 [sized-bounds]: #sized-bounds

-`?Sized` would be made syntactic sugar for a `const DynSized` bound.
-A `const DynSized` bound is equivalent to a `?Sized` bound as all values in Rust today whose types do not implement `Sized` are valid arguments to [`std::mem::size_of_val`][api_size_of_val] and as such have a size which can be computed given a value and knowledge of the type and target platform, and therefore will implement `const DynSized`.
-As there are currently no extern types or other types which would not implement `const DynSized`, every type in Rust today which would satisfy a `?Sized` bound would satisfy a `const DynSized` bound.
+`?Sized` would be made syntactic sugar for a `const ValueSized` bound.
+A `const ValueSized` bound is equivalent to a `?Sized` bound as all values in Rust today whose types do not implement `Sized` are valid arguments to [`std::mem::size_of_val`][api_size_of_val] and as such have a size which can be computed given a value and knowledge of the type and target platform, and therefore will implement `const ValueSized`.
+As there are currently no extern types or other types which would not implement `const ValueSized`, every type in Rust today which would satisfy a `?Sized` bound would satisfy a `const ValueSized` bound.

-**Edition change:** In the current edition,`?Sized` will be syntatic sugar for a `const DynSized` bound.
-In the next edition, use of `?Sized` syntax will be prohibited over an edition and all uses of it will be rewritten to a `const DynSized` bound.
+**Edition change:** In the current edition,`?Sized` will be syntatic sugar for a `const ValueSized` bound.
+In the next edition, use of `?Sized` syntax will be prohibited over an edition and all uses of it will be rewritten to a `const ValueSized` bound.

-A default implicit bound of `const Sized` is added by the compiler to every type parameter `T` that does not have an explicit `Sized`, `?Sized`, `const DynSized`, `DynSized`, `const Pointee` or `Pointee` bound.
+A default implicit bound of `const Sized` is added by the compiler to every type parameter `T` that does not have an explicit `Sized`, `?Sized`, `const ValueSized`, `ValueSized`, `const Pointee` or `Pointee` bound.
 It is backwards compatible to change the current implicit `Sized` bound to an `const Sized` bound as every type which exists currently will implement `const Sized`.